-Prior to her current role, Jennifer held several positions over an 18-year period related to food safety, quality and regulatory compliance.
-Most recently, she was Senior Director of FSQA- Beef Division.
-In that capacity, she collaborated with operations and sales stakeholders in providing expertise to serve the customers and the beef business that she loves.
-During her tenure within the Tyson Fresh Meats Corporate FSQA Team, Jennifer has led food safety research and innovation ideas, including development of pathogen risk mitigation systems recognized by industry, academia and regulatory experts as gold standards and basis of industry wide best practices.
-Prior to that, Jennifer had the opportunity to provide corporate regulatory support to beef, pork, case ready, value added, ready-to-eat and poultry facilities.
+Prior to her current role, Jennifer held several positions over a 20-year period related to food safety, quality and regulatory compliance.
+During her tenure within the Tyson Fresh Meats Corporate FSQA Team, Jennifer has been part of a world-class team partnering in food safety research and innovation ideas, including development of pathogen risk mitigation systems recognized by industry, academia and regulatory experts as gold standards and basis of industry wide best practices.

-Jennifer earned her Bachelor of Science degree from Graceland University and is working to obtain her Master of Science degree from the Kansas State University with expected graduation date of Fall 2019.
+Jennifer earned her Bachelor of Science degree from Graceland University and is working to obtain her Master of Science degree from the Kansas State University with expected graduation date of Spring 2019.
 She serves within the Beef Industry Food Safety Council as an executive committee member and is an in-coming co-chair of the North American Meat Institute’s Food Safety and Inspection Affairs Committee.
-She is a graduate of the LINC class of 2012.

 Rob Ames is a husband, father of three and lifelong consumer of beef.
 As Business Development Manager for Corbion, Rob works to develop the company’s Harvest Intervention business by identifying and onboarding products and services of increased benefit to the meat and poultry industries.
 He exclusively roots for alma matter’s Kansas State and Colorado State on Saturday’s but many more meat and animal science programs during the week.

-Mandy is the Sr. Executive Director for the Science & Product Solutions team at National Cattlemen’s Beef Association.
-This department includes programs focusing on human nutrition research and influencer outreach, product quality, sustainability, and beef safety research as well as the beef innovation and culinary programs.
+Mandy is the Sr. Executive Director for the Science, Culinary and Outreach team at National Cattlemen’s Beef Association.
+This department includes programs focusing on human nutrition research and influencer outreach, product quality, sustainability, and beef safety research as well as the culinary program.
 This talented team provides key information needed by influencers and industry decision makers to continually improve beef production, processing, consumer options and perceptions about beef.
 The team also provides foundational insights that other checkoff programs including marketing, communication and issues management utilize in science-based responses to consumer and media questions about beef.
 Mandy also leads the beef safety research program and facilitates the functions of the Beef Industry Food Safety Council, a group of industry food safety professionals working together to provide industry driven research, guidance materials and educational programs.

 Mandy was raised in the small rural community of Sudan, Texas where her family still lives and raises beef cattle.
 Mandy is a graduate of Texas Tech University with an undergraduate degree in Food Science and Technology, a Master’s Degree in Food Science, and a Ph.D. in Animal & Food Science specializing in food safety.
 In 1999, Mandy joined the faculty at Angelo State University.
 During her almost 8 year tenure at Angelo State, Mandy developed a meat and food science undergraduate and graduate teaching program and designed and managed the federally inspected ASU Meat Laboratory.
 Mandy joined NCBA in 2007.
 Mandy and her husband Todd, originally of KS and a Kansas State University graduate, live in Highlands Ranch, CO.